kubernetes/enhancements/keps/sig-api-machinery/3396-websocket-protocol-enhancements/README.md

 ### Goals

 - Define a new WebSocket protocol version (v5) without the deficiencies described above.
-- Change kubectl to use new WebSocket protocol for `exec`, `cp`, and `attach`.
+- Change kubectl to use new WebSocket protocol for `exec`, `cp`, `attach`, and `port-forward`.
 It should fall back to SPDY when new protocol is not supported by the server.

 ### Non-Goals

 - Removal of SPDY in any part of the system.
 In particular, API server will still have to support SPDY for some time for backwards compatibility with older clients.
-- Moving `port-forward` to WebSocket.
-It's not clear how `port-forward` via WebSocket should work.
-This can be done separately later.
+- Change Kubernetes to use some other protocol for those commands.

 ## Proposal